globus/globus-automate-client/docs/source/globus_action_providers.rst

 Synchronous / Asynchronous: Asynchronous

 Subjects or entries may be removed from an existing `Globus Search
-<https://docs.globus.org/api/search/>`_ index using the Search
+<https://docs.globus.org/api/search/>`_ index using the *Globus Search -
-Delete Action Provider.
-The input to the Action Provider includes the Search index id to delete the data from.
+Delete* action provider.
+The input to the action provider includes the Search index id to delete the data from.
 The body also specifies the type of delete operation to execute via the ``delete_by`` parameter.
 It's value may be ``entry`` to delete a single entry, ``subject`` to delete a subject, or ``query`` to remove data matching a `Search query
 <https://docs.globus.org/api/search/entry_and_subject_ops/#delete_by_query>`_.

-The user calling the Action Provider must have permission to write to the index referenced.
-Globus Search will process the delete operation asynchronously, so this Action Provider also behaves in an asynchronous fashion.
+The user calling the action provider must have permission to write to the index referenced.
+Globus Search will process the delete operation asynchronously, so this action provider also behaves in an asynchronous fashion.
 Requests for the state of an Action will lookup the state of the ``task_id`` in Globus Search, ensuring the status remains up-to-date.
-Since Globus Search does not support cancellation of tasks, this Action Provider also does not support cancellation of its Actions.
+Since Globus Search does not support cancellation of tasks, this action provider also does not support cancellation of its Actions.

 .. literalinclude:: ../../examples/action_bodies/search_delete_by_subject.json